GeeeHesso/pantagruel/README.md

 # pantagruel
-Skeleton model of the European electrical transmission grid
+Skeleton model of the European electrical transmission grid.
+Created by Laurent Pagnier